 EASA Part CAMO Implementation Date – 24 March 2020

-Following the Implementation Date – each aircraft must follow either Part-M or Part-ML standard, and any person or organisation involved in continuing airworthiness must comply with Part-M, or Part-ML or both, depending on the scope of activities (related type(s) of aircraft and operation(s)).
+Following the Implementation Date – each aircraft must follow either Part-M or Part-ML standard, and any person or organization involved in continuing airworthiness must comply with Part-M, or Part-ML or both, depending on the scope of activities (related type(s) of aircraft and operation(s)).

 Note 2 – Part CAMO does not replace Part M, it replaces Part M Subpart G.